n101ima/sinusoidal-temperature-Ansys-Fluent-UDF/README.md

 It calculates the sinusoidal temperature at the face f using F_PROFILE and sets it to 300 + sin(2pib).
 It ends the face loop.

 The UDF can be used to model heat transfer problems with periodic boundary conditions, such as heat exchangers, oscillating heat pipes, or solar collectors.
-The UDF also demonstrates how to use macros, arrays, and mathematical functions in Fluent UDFs.